openFrameworks-arm/CMU-RPi-Workshop/README.md

 `#export MAKEFLAGS="-j 64 CXX=/usr/lib/distcc/g++ CC=/usr/lib/distcc/gcc"`

-Ctrl+X to save
-Y to confirm
+press Ctrl+X to exit and press Y to confirm the save

 The image file is currently located at